-Nothing can make a dog owner jump out of bed faster than the sound of dog that is about to throw up.
+Nothing can make dog owners jump out of bed faster than the sound of dog that is about to throw up.

 I know you know what I am talking about!

-Dogs throw up for many different reasons and it can also come in many different colors and textures.
-I hope this dog vomit color guide can help you understand more about it and how it relates to dog health.
+Dogs vomit for many different reasons and it can also come in many different colors and textures.
+I hope this dog vomit color guide can help you understand more about dog vomit.

-There are a few different reasons a dog can vomit.
-Some can be diet related, medically induced or even environmental.
-Below are a few of the more common reasons, but truth is it can be so many more.
+A dog’s vomit can be diet related, medically induced or even environmental.
+Below are a few of the more common causes of vomiting in dogs, but truth is – it can be so many more.

 - Food allergies